A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

-Determine your worst-case scenario
+2. Determine your worst-case scenario

-The worst-case scenario is pretty easy to determine.
-Just add the total annual premiums plus the maximum out-of-pocket for each plan, and see how they stack up.
-If you qualify for a premium subsidy (keeping in mind that they’re larger and more widely available due to the ARP and IRA), be sure to use the after-subsidy premium for each plan when you’re calculating how much the coverage will cost.
+To determine your “worst-case scenario,” just add a plan’s total annual premiums plus the maximum out-of-pocket for each plan, and see how they stack up.
+If you qualify for a premium subsidy, be sure to use the after-subsidy premium for each plan when you’re calculating how much the coverage will cost.
+And keep in mind that the out-of-pocket maximum is only applicable as long as you use in-network providers.

-And as has been the case since 2016, all family plans are required to have embedded individual out-of-pocket maximums.
-That means no single individual on a family plan will be required to pay more than $9,200 in out-of-pocket costs for in-network care in 2025, even if the family deductible has not yet been met.
+And as has been the case since 2016, all family plans are required to have embedded individual out-of-pocket maximums.2 That means no single individual on a family plan will be required to pay more than $9,200 in out-of-pocket costs for in-network care in 2025, even if the family deductible has not yet been met.

-But some plans – especially at the Gold and Platinum levels, plus Silver-level plans for people who qualify for cost-sharing reductions – have maximum out-of-pocket limits that are significantly lower than those amounts.
+But some plans – especially at the Gold and Platinum levels, plus Silver-level plans for people who qualify for cost-sharing reductions – have maximum out-of-pocket limits significantly lower than those amounts.
 And they also cover more expenses before the out-of-pocket maximum is reached.
 Those factors are important to consider when you’re comparing the overall cost of various plans.

 For this comparison, we’re assuming the Gold plan is more expensive than the Silver plan.
 But since 2018, that hasn’t always been the case, due to the cost of cost-sharing reductions (CSR) being added to Silver plan premiums in many states.

-The following plan descriptions are overly simplified in order to make the math easy.
+The following plan descriptions are hypothetical and overly simplified in order to make the math easy.
 Although Bronze, Silver, and Gold plans pay an average of 60, 70, and 80% of average total healthcare costs, respectively, their plan structure varies significantly from one policy to another, even within the same metal level.

 Standardized health plans are available in most states.
-But other than California (where all plans are standardized), there are also non-standardized plans available.
+But other than California (where all plans are standardized), non-standardized plans are also available.
 So it can be difficult to make an apples-to-apples comparison of plans, even within the same metal level.
 Some plans have separate deductibles for services like hospitalizations and prescription drugs, some have copays for office visits while others count office visits towards the deductible.
 There’s no way to really compare plans without reading at least some of the fine print.
 But for the sake of our back-of-the-envelope comparison, we’ll just look at deductiblescoinsurance, and maximum out-of-pocket exposure.

 • The Bronze plan is $300/month, and has a $9,000 deductible with all claims applied to the deductible.
 After the deductible, Kelly would pay 40% of her claims until she reaches a $9,200 maximum out-of-pocket.